kardashin/E91_protocol/README.md

-There will be programs that simulate some common quantum distribution protocols.
+There is a program that simulates E91 quantum distribution protocol.

 QISKit is requiered to run.

+For some unknown reason, GitHub does not show .ipynb

+Code can be seen in E91-sim.py

 Some results can be seen in Results.txt